 Welcome!
-I am a Ph.D. candidate at Cornell University's School of Industrial and Labor Relations (ILR), advised by Professors Adam Seth Litwin, Forrest Briscoe, JR Keller, and Michael Maffie.
+I am a Ph.D. candidate at Cornell University's School of Industrial and Labor Relations (ILR), advised by Adam Seth Litwin, Forrest Briscoe, JR Keller, and Michael Maffie.

 My research has received the Academy of Management (AOM) Best Paper Award, AOM OB Division's Award for Outstanding Paper with Practical Implications for Management, and Cornell ILR School's Benjamin Miller Award.